tidev/titanium-docs/docs/api/titanium/ui/animation.md

 iOS supports both 2D and 3D matrix transformations in animations.

-In iOS, you can also specify an animation curve or *easing function* to control the pace of the animation.
-To use an easing function, set the animation's `curve` property to one of the `ANIMATION_CURVE` constants defined in <Titanium.UI>.
-For example, [ANIMATION_CURVE_EASE_IN](Titanium.UI.ANIMATION_CURVE_EASE_IN) specifies an animation that starts slowly and then speeds up.

-Finally, iOS also supports *transitions* between windows or views.
+iOS also supports *transitions* between windows or views.
 You can create a transition by creating an animation object and setting the `view` property to the view you want to transition to.
 The `transition` property specifies the transition effect to apply.
 Use one of the transition style constants defined in <Titanium.UI.iOS.AnimationStyle>.